 Dingo (Jim Cummings): The tactical expert.
 He eventually got fed up with the Pack being reduced to common criminals, and found he missed being considered a hero like he was on TV; prompting him to leave the group as well.
 He eventually got picked up by the Redemption Squad (see below).

-Jackal (Matt Frewer) and Hyena (Cree Summer): A brother/sister pair of twins, and probably the team's most depraved members - Word of God is that he's a sociopath, she's a psychopath.
+Jackal (Matt Frewer) and Hyena (Cree Summer): A brother/sister pair of twins, and probably the team's most depraved members; Word of God is that he's a sociopath while she's a psychopath.

 Name's the Same: Xanatos pits Coyote 4.0 against Coyote the mythical American Indian trickster.
-The latter threatens to sue for copyright infringement.
-(Xanatos: "Think of it as a homage.")
+The latter threatens to sue for trademark infringement.
+(Xanatos: "Consider it a tribute.")